daogit/cb_adaptive_filters/README.md

 # cb_adaptive_filters
-An improved checkerboard detection algorithm based on adaptive filters
+The dataset of "An improved checkerboard detection algorithm based on adaptive filters"